pourmalek/covir2/setup/README.md

 **The overarching principle for creation of uptakes in covir2, is creation of an uptake for each calendar date on which an uptake is available for either _IHME or IMPE_, and using the most recent update for the other study (IMPE or IHME) for that uptake.**

-The rationale for not including every new update by LANL or SRIV in the overarching principle is that it would lead to too frequent uptakes, which would defy the purpose of gaining new insight with each uptake in covir2.
+The rationale for not including every new update by DELP, LANL, or SRIV in the overarching principle is that it would lead to too frequent uptakes, which would defy the purpose of gaining new insight with each uptake in covir2.

 Algorithmic details of the rule for adding uptakes to covir2 repository are as follows.